rollbar/rollbar.js/README.md

 <dt>hostWhiteList
 </dt>
 <dd>Check payload frames for whitelisted URL patterns.
 This is an array of strings, each of which get compiled to a `RegExp`.
 If a file in the trace matches one of these URL patterns, the payload is accepted.
+When you specify a domain, that will whitelist all subdomains of that domain.
 </dd>

 <dt>logLevel